zer0cache/matic-docs/docs/validate/delegator.md

 ## Accessing the Dashboard and Login

 You will need to first choose the Ethereum Mainnet on your Metamask.
-Once you have chosen that, you can then login to the Matic's Staking Dashboard.
+Once you have chosen that, you can then login to the Polygon's Staking Dashboard.
 You can access the Dashboard here: https://wallet.matic.network/staking

-Matic Validator Dashboard currently supports only Metamask as of now.
+Polygon Validator Dashboard currently supports only Metamask as of now.
 So you will need to have the Metamask's extension added to your browser.

 If you are currently using a different wallet, you can import your account to Metamask and then use the Staking Dashboard.
 You can read our guide on how to [Import an Account to Metamask](https://docs.matic.network/docs/home/blockchain-basics//import-account-to-metamask).